Sign in/joinLanguage: English [ others ]

 Book description

-At the time of his death in 1958, Vladimir Lossky was already known as one of the most brilliant Orthodox theologians of our century.
-His study, The Mystical Theology of the Eastern Church, was widely recognized not only as an authoritative presentation of Orthodox theology but also as a challenge to the prevailing Western understanding of God-man relations.
-Yet only in the posthumous publication of Lossky's many other works has the full extent of his contribution to modern Christian thought been revealed.
+At the time of his death in -1958, Vladimir Lossky was already known as one of the most brilliant Orthodox theologians of our century.
+His study of The Mystical Theology of the Eastern Church was widely recognized not only as an authoritative presentation of Orthodox theology and of its basis in spirituality, but also as a challenge to the prevailing Western understanding of God-man relations.
+Yet only the posthumous publication of many other of Lossky's works has revealed the full extend of his contribution to modern Christian thought.

-Orthodox Theology: An Introduction was originally intended as a course in dogmatic theology.
-It investigates the fundamental questions every theologian must ask: can we know God?
+Orthodox Theology: An Introduction can only serve to increase Lossky's reputation.
+Originally intended as a course in dogmatic theology, the work investigates the fundamental questions that every theologian must ask: Can we know God?
 What is the relation of the creation to the Creator?
 How did man fall, and how is he saved?
-Lossky shows that such doctrinal issues are not merely abstract propositions for theological debate but affect the whole Christian life.
-Thus, as Lossky demonstrates, the Orthodox tradition of the Trinity is directly related to the Orthodox understanding of the human person.
-For, like the divine Persons of the Trinity, the human person - in its absolute uniqueness yet equally absolute "relatedness" to other persons - can only be understood theologically.
+Yet here, as in all his writings, Lossky shows that doctrinal issues are not just abstract propositions for theological debate but affect the whole of Christian life.
+Thus, as Lossky, demonstrates, the Orthodox doctrine of the Trinity is directly related to the Orthodox understanding of the human person: like the divine Persons of the Trinity, the human "person" - created in the image and likeness of God - in its absolute uniqueness but equally absolute "relatedness" in love to other persons, can only be understood theologically.

 Popular covers